opencog/atomspace/Design-Notes.md

    thread pool, so that these can be managed.
 Right now, its ad hoc.

-Historically, Atoms are necessarily stateless and immutable; this is what allows them to have global uniqueness, thead-safety, etc. This has been broken in two ways:
+Historically, Atoms are necessarily stateless and immutable; this is what allows them to have global uniqueness, thread-safety, etc. This has been broken in two ways:

  * Every Atom has a Key-Value store, and this store is dynamic and